Strict Rules Delta Force Has To Follow

 Delta Force operators can't rely on their old Army training

-Many of the skills that Delta Force operators bring from the Army are vital to success in the Special Forces, so they aren't expected to discard everything that they had learned beforehand.
+Many of the skills that Delta Force operators bring from the Army are vital to success in the special operations forces, so they aren't expected to discard everything that they had learned beforehand.
 As Eric Haney's "Inside Delta Force" details, the Army provides a lot of stability to those who join its ranks.
 During peacetime, training schedules are explicitly given to Army soldiers, detailing where they're supposed to be, what they're expected to do, who they would be training with, and even the types of meals they would be receiving that day.
 In a warzone, that is much the same, with soldiers told expressly how they are expected to act in given situations.
 For a lot of people, that regulation provides a fair bit of comfort.

 Advertisement